cvc5/cvc5.github.io/_posts/2024-3-15-isabelle-reconstruction.md

 In the next part of this series we will write about how the `smt` tactic works internally and what extensions we made to it.
 We will introduce our work on adding support for Alethe bit-vector proofs to Isabelle and speak about an important component of cvc5 proofs: rewrites.

+A big thanks goes out to Haniel Barbosa and Mathias Fleury for proof reading this blog post.

 #### [Hanna Lachnitt](https://lachnitt.github.io/) is a PhD student advised by Clark Barrett in the Stanford Center for Automated Reasoning ([Centaur](https://centaur.stanford.edu/)) Lab.
 Her research is focused on SMT Proofs.